khandelwalpiyush/chargehq-enphase/README.md

 ```

+## Automation

 The script needs to run as a task scheduler or cronjob / rc.local.
 Please google for various options.
 Below links are just example for reference

 **Windows:** https://o365reports.com/2019/08/02/schedule-powershell-script-task-scheduler/

 **Linux:** https://www.baeldung.com/linux/run-script-on-startup

-Once running, the script will upload data to ChargeHQ every 30 seconds
+Once running, the script will **upload data to ChargeHQ every 30 seconds** per their recommendation.